-What is Argon & Why is It Used for Welding?
+What is Argon and Why is It Used for Welding?

 As a key ingredient in welding, argon gas is a valuable tool that allows welders to fuse durable welds.